TRON-Bioinformatics/covigator/README.md

 export COVIGATOR_WORKFLOW=/covigator/dependencies/covigator-ngs-pipeline/main.nf
 export COVIGATOR_TRONFLOW_BWA=/covigator/dependencies/tronflow-bwa/main.nf
 export COVIGATOR_TRONFLOW_BAM_PREPROCESSING=/covigator/dependencies/tronflow-bam-preprocessing/main.nf
-export COVIGATOR_TRONFLOW_VARIANT_NORMALIZATION=/covigator/dependencies/tronflow-variant-normalization/main.nf
 ```

 But before running the covigator processor you will need to make sure that the adequate conda environments are already
 created, otherwise concurrent creations of the same environment will cause an error.
+There is an initialization mode for this purpose.

-For each of the workflows move into its folder and run the tests dataset making sure that the work folder is
+Make sure that the work folder is set to COVIGATOR_TEMP_FOLDER.
-COVIGATOR_TEMP_FOLDER.
 ```
-cd /covigator/dependencies/tronflow-bwa/
-nextflow run main.nf -profile conda,test -work-dir $COVIGATOR_TEMP_FOLDER
+nextflow run /covigator/dependencies/covigator-ngs-pipeline/main.nf --initialize -profile conda -work-dir $COVIGATOR_TEMP_FOLDER
 ```

-#### Clean up

-Deletes the FASTQ files and eventually intermediate files left behind by the pipeline.

 #### Loader